-Implementation Committee:
+Implementation Committees:

-Within the Q-Circle project, a committee specifically dedicated to overseeing the implementation of Q-Circle and consequently HRS4R has been formed.
-This committee includes representatives from various departments, such as HR, research, and senior management, to ensure a comprehensive approach.
+• The Working Group and Steering committee specifically dedicated to overseeing the implementation of HRS4R has been formed.
+Those groups include representatives from various departments, such as HR, research, and senior management, to ensure a comprehensive approach.

 Detailed Action Plan: